csesmita/kubernetes-helper/RefreshCluster.md

 2. sudo docker -t sv440/sv440:<tag> -f Dockerfile-scheduler .
 3. sudo docker push sv440/sv440:<tag>
 4. Change manifest of scheduler to have image as the new tag.
+5. If capturing a new log message, add that to syslog configs.